What is One Health?

 - Fecal helminths in domestic dogs in villages around the reserve, especially those with zoonotic potential

-Year 2 is expected to use Year 1’s data to:
+Year 2 will use Year 1’s data to:

 - Identify potential disease risks to Kuti’s wildlife populations and develop appropriate mitigation and monitoring strategies